Bruno Pauletto: Professional athlete career

-Pauletto also took part at the First IAAF World Championships in Athletics in Helsinki in 1983 as a member of the Canadian team, where he participated in the shot put event ranking 17th in qualifying.
+Pauletto also took part in the First IAAF World Championships in Athletics in Helsinki in 1983 as a member of the Canadian team, where he participated in the shot put event, ranking 17th in qualifying.

 Bruno Pauletto was selected twice for the Olympic Games, in 1980 and in 1984.
 He could not participate to the 1980 Olympics due to the Olympic boycott of the Moscow Games, which was a part of a package of actions led by the United States to protest against the Soviet–Afghan War.
-By 1984 he had already started a new career as coach and exercise physiologist and eventually did not compete in any actual Olympic events.
+By 1984, he had already started a new career as a coach and exercise physiologist and eventually did not compete in any actual Olympic events.

 Coaching career, author and business manager

-After graduation at UT Bruno Pauletto was hired as full-time conditioning coach in 1980 and soon became the university's head strength and conditioning coach of the Athletic Department, with a staff of three graduate assistants.
-He also was the strength coach of the 1985 Tennessee Volunteers football team to represent UT in the NCAA Division I–A football season.
-While he was UT's coach he also became NSCA Director for the State of Tennessee and, in 1985, he published his first articles on strength training including on Power Clean.
+After graduating from UT, Bruno Pauletto was hired as a full-time conditioning coach in 1980 and soon became the university's head strength and conditioning coach of the Athletic Department, with a staff of three graduate assistants.
+He was also the strength coach of the 1985 Tennessee Volunteers football team to represent UT in the NCAA Division I–A football season.
+While he was UT's coach, he also became NSCA Director for the State of Tennessee and, in 1985, he published his first articles on strength training, including on Power Clean.

 He left that position to manage his and his wife's own company headquartered in Knoxville, Tennessee, founded in 1986 and registered under the name Power Systems.
-The company is specialized in supplying fitness and sports performance training equipment and solutions for clients ranging from sports teams and health clubs to schools, fitness specialists and other professionals of the exercise industry.
+The company is specialized in supplying fitness and sports performance training equipment.
 In 2012 Power Systems signed a cooperation agreement with Life Fitness, a division of Brunswick Corporation. «Power Systems is a Christian-based business and we follow those guidelines in all aspects of the company; All of our business transactions reflect a firm commitment to our core value… Integrity», Bruno Pauletto says.

-From June 1991 to June 1994 Bruno Pauletto was elected President of the National Strength and Conditioning Association (NSCA).
+From June 1991 to June 1994, Bruno Pauletto was elected President of the National Strength and Conditioning Association (NSCA).
 In view of the financial imbalance of the Association in 1991 Pauletto introduced a tighter cost control, and the efficiency gains achieved under his management allowed to consolidate a sound financial situation.
 He also was a member of several NSCA committees.

-During that period of time Bruno Pauletto published three books on strength training: for coaches, for football and for basketball.
-In 2007 he invented and patented a new type of exercise hurdle.
+During that period of time, Bruno Pauletto published three books on strength training: for coaches, for football and for basketball.
+In 2007, he invented and patented a new type of exercise hurdle.